Managing and Using MariaDB Databases in ServBay

 sql

--- Create an index on the 'column_name' column in the 'your_table_name' table
+-- Create an index on column_name in your_table_name

 CREATE INDEX idx_column_name ON your_table_name(column_name);